Myszczyson/barebone_next_tailwind_query/README.md

 #### `pnpm install`

+4. Set up precommit command

+#### `npx simple-git-hooks`

-4. Start the development server:
+5. Start the development server:

 #### `pnpm run dev`

-5. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to view the app.
+6. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to view the app.

 ## Customizing the Project